stuartpittaway/diyBMSv4/README.md

 The latest version of the module hardware uses the ATTINY1624 chip - part of the tinyAVR2 range.

+This board requires an UPDI programmer/device - see the instructions in the code repository for how to program the boards once built.

 The parts are no smaller than 0805 size (about 2mm!) which is probably the smallest size you want to attempt to hand solder.

 <img src="./ModuleV450/export/ModuleV450-top.png" alt="circuit board" width="200"/>